MarkelCA/toggle.go/examples/ws/README.md

 ## Usage
 Using the [`websocat`](https://github.com/vi/websocat) utility.
 Each one of the examples consist on a command followed by the response given by the websocket server.

 *The output of the following commands could not be the same as the one shown here, it'll depend on the flags stored on your database.
-The server URL will also depend on four dotenv configurations.*
+The server URL will also depend on four dotenv configurations.
+Check the [configuration docs](https://github.com/MarkelCA/toggles/blob/main/README.md#configure) for more info.*

 Connect to websocket + get a flag value:
 ```bash